mobile-dev-codepath/Expense_Tracker_Android/README.md

 - [ ] Build out the app
 - [x] Build the Parse backend
 - [x] Add Firebase to project

+Sprint 4
+- [ ] Rebuild app
-- [ ] Use Google's ML Kit Text Recognition APIs to process the images
+- [x] Use Google's ML Kit Text Recognition APIs to process the images